 It is my pleasure to invite you, on behalf of Arthur Rank Hospice, to remember with my colleagues and I, the life of someone who was dear to you.

 Light up a Life is one of the most important events in our Hospice calendar.
-I have been nursing here for over 30 years and, in that time, I’ve come to understand how essential it is for us to have this annual gathering; to join together with others from the local community to share our love for those no longer with us.
+I have been nursing here for over 30 years and, in that time, I’ve come to understand how essential it is to join together with others from the local community to share our love for those no longer with us.
 My invitation also extends to those not cared for by the Hospice.

 If you would consider making a donation to commemorate the memory of your loved one and to support the work of my colleagues.
 I hope you take great comfort from knowing your donation will help other families to receive hospice care over the festive season.
 These vital services delivered 365 days a year are provided free of charge from the Hospice in Shelford Bottom, the Alan Hudson Day Treatment Centre in Wisbech and across the county via our Arthur Rank Community Team.

 This is only possible because of the generous and essential donations we receive from people just like you.

-I enclose a memory star, which I hope you will use to write a personal message and return it to us, so it can be displayed alongside hundreds of others in the Hospice.
+Memory stars are available to write a personal message on and return it to us, so it can be displayed alongside hundreds of others in the Hospice Bistro.

 Our commemorative booklet which holds the names of all of those remembered this year will be posted out to you, and includes the songs, carols and poems shared at our service on 1 December, this will be posted to you along with a remembrance brooch.